 Rockville Assault Lawyer

 Assault is really the same as assault and battery.
 It doesn’t get called that in Maryland per se but it is essentially the same thing.
-If you are facing assault charges for any assault-related charges in this part of Montgomery County, contact a Rockville assault lawyer to learn more about what an attorney can do to begin preparing for your case.
+If you are facing assault charges for any assault-related charges, contact a Rockville assault lawyer to learn more about what an attorney can do to begin preparing for your case.

 How a Rockville Assault Lawyer Can Help

 Assault charges are serious, whether for first or second-degree assault.
-It is important to have an experienced Rockville assault lawyer by your side to help protect your rights, record, and reputation.
+It is important to have an experienced Rockville attorney by your side to help protect your rights, record, and reputation when you are charged with assault.
 When you meet with an attorney for the first consultation, they will review your case with you and advise you on what to do after being charged.
-Your assault attorney in Rockville can go over possible defense strategies, negotiate a plea offer, and inform you about your options.
+Your assault attorney can go over possible defense strategies, negotiate a plea offer, and inform you about your options.

 Assault in the First or Second Degree

-As a Rockville assault lawyer can tell you, there are differing ways to be charged with assault.
+As a Rockville assault attorney can tell you, there are differing ways to be charged with assault.
 In all cases, prosecutors will pursue a conviction aggressively.

 First Degree Assault